• Skip to primary navigation

 Support cardiovascular health – Consuming garlic has been linked to improving cardiovascular health by reducing high cholesterol levels, reducing high blood pressure, and improving circulation.

-Anti-inflammatory – Garlic contains compounds with anti-inflammatory properties, which can help reduce inflammation in the body and alleviate symptoms of inflammatory conditions like arthritis.
+Anti-inflammatory – The anti-inflammatory properties of garlic are powerful.
+They can help reduce inflammation in the body and alleviate symptoms of inflammatory conditions like arthritis.

-Strong immune support – Garlic has immune-boosting properties that can help the body fight off infections and support overall immune function.
+Strong immune support – Garlic has immune-boosting properties that can help the body fight off respiratory infections and other respiratory problems.
 Consuming garlic tincture during cold and flu season can help prevent illness, soothe sore throats, and shorten the duration of cold symptoms.

 Support digestive health – Garlic has been traditionally used to support digestive health by promoting healthy gut flora and aiding in digestion.
 Garlic tincture may help alleviate symptoms of indigestion, bloating, and gas (although be careful not to overdo it as it could have the opposite effect!)